chaostreff-flensburg/hacks-on-the-beach-web/content/en/coc.md

 If you or anyone else feels unsafe or unwelcome, please report to one of these main orga people as soon as possible:

-* scammo / Samuel Brinkmann / samuel@chaostreff-flensburg.de / Matrix: scammo@chaos.jetzt
+* scammo / Samuel Brinkmann / samuel@chaostreff-flensburg.de / Matrix: @scammo:fairydust.space